 Car should be run on 98 Ron Fuel unless a custom (ecuteK) map is done.

-The turbo is but if over boosted with boost controllers etc can result in costly turbo failures.
+The turbo is but if over boosted with boost controllers etc will result in costly turbo failures.

-The single rear exhaust O2 sensor if located incorrectly related to modified exhaust can cause problems, if old can also dull the cruise performance of the car and increase fuel use.
+The twin rear exhaust O2 sensors if located incorrectly related to modified exhaust can cause problems, if old can also dull the cruise performance of the car and increase fuel use.

 Crank, cam and Knock sensors are reliable, but with age can fail.

 Not worth considering as the intercptors simply do not have enough options to tune and modify the latest technoplogy control inputs.